-September is redfish time, and the other day I spent some (time, that is) on the phone with my friend Gary talking about redfish.
+We're rapidly approaching prime Redfish time in Florida, and the other day I spent some time on the phone with my friend Gary talking about redfish.
 I told him a couple of tips you folks might find useful when you're attempting to put a client (or yourself) "in the grocery store" when you find yourself in the big schools of breeders you see in September.
 When I was younger, I thought it was just lucky if you can find one 27" fish out of 100 out-of-slot females.
 Until I spent enough hours on a poling platform looking down at them.

 Finding what Captain Scott Moore calls "grocery" reds in schools of big breeder females is easier than you might think.
 This month's Cracker Food tells you how to prepare the sweetest, flakiest, most delicious redfish (or Salmon) you've ever had; another article will tell how how they behave; and where you're likely to find them if you do want some for the table.

 Before we talk about the recipe, I need to mention my approach to cooking fish.
-After years as a professional chef, and enjoying friendships with chefs in my area that I feel are among the best in teh world (particularly relative to cooking fish), I feel that the simpler the better.
+After years as a professional chef, and enjoying friendships with chefs in my area that I feel are among the best in the world (particularly relative to cooking fish), I feel that the simpler the better.
 Recipes that need pages of instructions, eighteen ingredients carefully measured in a variety of measuring cups and spoons just don't feel natural to me anymore -- nor do they produce flavor and texture like my simple approach.
 That's only the opinion of one combination guide/chef.
-But I raised and educated my children fishing, not cooking :)

 - Redfish fillets.
 Scale the fish but do not remove the skin.
 Filet it after you scale it, leaving the skin on.
 You're going to baste the skin, and it will dramatically improve the taste of the dish.